My wife would love a rock landscape area in our garden, but I’m worried this might attract bugs. Is this true?

 Clever ants use the solar energy from your rocks to keep their larvae safe underground.
 In warmer climates, rocks provide welcome shade for the ants, too.

 You can end up with anthills popping up around your landscaping rocks.
-If you don’t like the thought of this additional feature, you can place a layer of membrane beneath the landscaping rocks, preventing ants from tunneling towards the surface.
-A fabric liner can also help with the drainage and prevent weeds, so it’s a good thing to do even if you don’t get ants in your yard.
+If you don’t like the thought of this additional feature, you can place a layer of permeable membrane beneath the landscaping rocks, preventing ants from tunneling toward the surface.
+A fabric liner can also help with drainage and prevent weeds, so it’s a good thing to do even if you don’t get ants in your yard.

 Can Bugs Live in Gravel?